Armenia violates ceasefire 29 times throughout the day

-Baku.
-23 October.
-REPORT.AZ/ Military units of the armed forces of Armenia violated ceasefire 29 times throughout the day, using large-caliber machine guns, Report informs citing the press service of the Defense Ministry.
+Military units of the armed forces of Armenia violated ceasefire 29 times throughout the day, Report informs citing the press service of the Defense Ministry.

-Armenian armed forces, on nameless hills in Ijevan region subjected to fire the positions of the Azerbaijan Army located on nameless hills in Gazakh region.
+Armenian armed forces, located Paravakar village of Ijevan region and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan Army located in Kohnegishlag village of Aghstafa region and in Zamanly village of Gadabay region.

-The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Nemirli, Garagashly, Kangarli, Marzili villages of Aghdam region, Kuropatkino village of Khojavend region, Ashaghy Veysalli, Horadiz villages of Fuzuli region, as well as from positions located on nameless hills in Goranboy, Terter, Aghdam, Khojavend and Fuzuli regions.
+The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Goyarkh, Chilaburt villages of Terter region, Shikhlar village of Aghdam region, Kuropatkino village of Khojavend region, Garvand, Garakhanbayli, Kurdlar, Horadiz villages of Fuzuli region, as well as from positions located on nameless hills in Goranboy, Terter, Aghdam, Khojavend and Fuzuli regions.

 News DepartmentNews Author